hp2304/Digital-Image-Processing/A4_face_recog_svd/readme.md

 Here I am using [yalefaces dataset](http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html).
 It contains 165 grayscale images in GIF format of 15 individuals.
 There are 11 images per subject, one per different facial expression or configuration.

 After downloading dataset move some files to parent directory as I have done.
-These files will be used as evaluation metric (Test set).
+These files will be used for evaluation (Test set).
 And remaining of them will be used as training set.

 ### Basic Idea
 * Read all training images and make matrix **A** of shape *mxn*.
 Where m is total number of pixels in input image and n is total number images in training set.